 Now a team at NASA has tested the Cannae Drive developed by U.S. scientist Guido Fetta.
 It too is a microwave thruster and it was presented as a successful test at the recent 50th Joint Propulsion Conference in Cleveland, Ohio.
 The drive produced 30 to 50 micronewtons of thrust, which was decidedly less than the Chinese team’s reported 720 millinewtons or Shawyer’s 16 to 30 millinewtons.
 The NASA team’s report stated: “Test results indicate that the RF resonant cavity thruster design, which is unique as an electric propulsion device, is producing a force that is not attributable to any classical electromagnetic phenomenon and therefore is potentially demonstrating an interaction with the quantum vacuum virtual plasma.”
 I believe that translates as, “We are not entirely sure why, but it works.”

 However, if like NASA we choose to focus on the results and not the method for the moment, what could be the implications of a microwave thruster-powered spacecraft?
 The device is so interesting because it does away with the need for lugging along a fuel supply that is about equivalent in weight to the craft it is propelling.
 Using solar energy to generate the power to create the microwaves in the first place becomes an option too.
 This would mean the engine could continue indefinitely, at least until mechanical failure brought it to a halt, though it would also limit the craft’s range to proximity to a source.
-For now, however, NASA’s development doesn’t even provide enough thrust to propel a peanut through space, so there is still a way to go to scale up to a mission to Mars.
+For now, however, NASA’s development doesn’t even provide enough thrust to propel a peanut through space at a mission-acceptable speed, so there is still a way to go to scale up to a mission to Mars.